AnimalByte/GWAS_vcf_KG/README.md

 This project implements a GraphRAG architecture composed of three core components:

 1.  **Knowledge Graph (Neo4j):** A graph database that stores structured, interconnected data.
-This includes GWAS variants, their affected genes, biological pathways, associated phenotypes, known drug-gene interactions from the Drug-Gene Interaction Database (DGIdb), and entities extracted from literature.
-This structured backbone allows for precise, multi-hop queries to uncover complex relationships.
+This includes GWAS variants, their affected genes, protein-protein interactions, biological pathways, associated phenotypes, known drug targets, regulatory elements, and entities extracted from literature.

-2.  **Vector Database (ChromaDB):** A vector store containing embeddings of scientific abstracts from PubMed.
-This component enables fast and efficient **semantic search**, allowing the system to find documents based on conceptual meaning rather than just keywords.
-Embeddings are generated using a domain-specific PubMedBERT model.
+2.  **Vector Database (ChromaDB):** A vector store containing embeddings of scientific abstracts from PubMed, enabling fast semantic search.

-3.  **Query Engine (Local LLM):** A large language model (`Phi-3-medium`) orchestrated by a Python script.
-It acts as the "brain" of the system, using a Named Entity Recognition (NER) model to understand user queries, retrieving context from both the knowledge graph and the vector database, and synthesizing this information to generate a comprehensive, evidence-based answer.
+3.  **Query Engine (Local LLM):** A `Phi-3-medium` language model orchestrated by a Python script that uses a biomedical NER model to understand queries, retrieves context from both the knowledge graph and the vector database, and synthesizes this information to generate a comprehensive, evidence-based answer.

 ---